Sanusiyya: Beginnings: 1787–1859

 Muhammad ibn Ali al-Sanusi (1787–1859), the founder of the order, was born in Algeria near Mostaganem and was named Al-Sanusi after a venerated Muslim teacher.
-He was a member of the Awlad Sidi Abdalla tribe and was a Sharif.
+He was a member of the Awlad Sidi Abdalla tribe and a Sharif.
 In addition to Islamic sciences, Al-Sanusi learned science and chivalry in his upbringing.
-He studied at the University of al-Qarawiyyin in Fez, then traveled in the Sahara, preaching a purifying reform of the faith in Tunisia and Tripoli, gaining many adherents, and then moved to Cairo to study at Al-Azhar University in 1824.
+He studied at the University of al-Qarawiyyin in Fez, then traveled in the Sahara, preaching a purifying reform of the faith in Tunisia and Tripoli, gaining many adherents.
+Ai-Sanusi then moved to Cairo to study at Al-Azhar University in 1824.

-Al-Sanusi was critical of the government of Muhammad Ali of Egypt.
-The pious scholar was forceful in his criticism of the Egyptian Ulama.
-Not surprisingly, he was opposed by the Ulama.
-He left Egypt for Mecca, where he spent 15 years as a student and teacher until 1843.
+Al-Sanusi was critical of the government of the Ottoman Viceroy Muhammad Ali of Egypt.
+The pious scholar was also forceful in his criticism of the Egyptian Ulama and was opposed by the Ulama.
+He traveled from Egypt to Mecca, and spent 15 years as a student and teacher until 1843.
+In Mecca, Al-Sanusi joined the Qadiri Order, a renowned Sufi order.
+Al-Sanusi acquired several of his ideas through his education from 1825 to 1827/28.
+Upon the death of his tutor Ahmad ibn Idris al-Fasi, the Qadiriyya divided into two branches, the Khatmiyya and the Sanusi led by al-Sanusi.

-Al-Sanusi went to Mecca, where he joined Ahmad ibn Idris al-Qadiri, the head of the Qadiriyya, a renowned religious fraternity.
-Al-Sanusi furthermore acquired several of his ideas while under his education from 1825-1827/28.
-On the death of ibn Idris, Al-Sanusi became head of one of the two branches into which the Qadiriyya divided, and in 1835 he founded his first monastery or Zawiya, at Abu Qubays near Mecca.
-After being forced to leave by the Wahhabis, he returned to Libya in 1843 where in the mountains near Sidi Rafaa' (Bayda) he built the Zawiya Bayda "White Monastery".
-There he was supported by the local tribes and the Sultan of Wadai and his connections extended across the Maghreb.
+In 1835 he founded his first monastery or zawiya, at Abu Qubays located near Mecca.
+In 1843 the Wahhabis forced him to leave the areaand he returned to Libya.
+In the mountains near Sidi Rafaa' (Bayda) he built the Zawiya Bayda "White Monastery".
+There he was supported by the local tribes and the Sultan of Wadai, with connections across the Maghreb.

-The Sanusi order did not tolerate fanaticism and forbade the use of stimulants as well as voluntary poverty.
-Lodge members were to eat and dress within the limits of fiqh and, instead of depending on charity, were required to earn their living through work.

-Bedouins had shown no interest in the ecstatic practices of the Sufis that were gaining adherents in the towns, but they were attracted in great numbers to the Sanusi order.
+Initially, Bedouins had shown no interest in the ecstatic practices of the Sufis that were gaining adherents in the towns, but they were attracted in great numbers to the Sanusi order.
 The relative austerity of the Sanusi message was particularly suited to the character of the Cyrenaican Bedouins.

 In 1855, the Sanusi order moved farther from direct Ottoman surveillance to Jaghbub, a small oasis some 30 miles northwest of Siwa.
-He died in 1860, leaving two sons, Mohammed Sherif (1844–95) and Mohammed al-Mahdi, who succeeded him.
+He died in 1860, leaving two sons, Mohammed Sherif (1844–95) and Muhammed al-Mahdi, who succeeded him.